Esri/arcgis-maps-sdk-dotnet-samples/src/Android/README.md

     * [Access load status](Xamarin.Android/Samples/MapsAndVisualization/AccessLoadStatus)

-    This sample demonstrates how to access the MapsAndVisualizations' LoadStatus.
-The LoadStatus will be considered loaded when the following are true: The MapsAndVisualization has a valid SpatialReference and the MapsAndVisualization has an been set to the MapsAndVisualizationView.
+    This sample demonstrates how to access the Maps' LoadStatus.
+The LoadStatus will be considered loaded when the following are true: The Map has a valid SpatialReference and the Map has an been set to the MapView.

     * [Add graphics (SimpleRenderer)](Xamarin.Android/Samples/MapsAndVisualization/AddGraphicsRenderer)